ebzzry/ebzzry.github.io/en/src/quotes.md

 - For me it’s not a question of whether we will become an interstellar species, but only a question of when.<br>
   ―Stephen Hawking

+- One ant is no ant.<br>
+  ―E. O. Wilson